pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 VGA introduces the concept of separate registers for address and data.
 Since VGA has a ton of registers and I/O address space is at a premium, this approach lets you access dozens of registers using only a few I/O addresses.
 Here's how it works.

+1. Get the value of the address register and save it in a variable.
+This is important in case you're on an interrupt routine and someone else was using that register for something else.

+2. Write the address register with the index of the data you'd like to read.

+3. For *getting* the value, read the data port.
+For *setting* the value, write your value to the data port.

+4. Restore the address register by writing the value you saved from step 1 to the address port.

+All of these operations use the `in` and `out` assembly instructions to interact with the CPU's I/O address space (the I/O ports).

 #### I/O Select Bit (Mono/Color)